johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```

 <br/><br/>
-### Prepare input for (ancient) VCF file translation and run translation

-Next we want to translate a different dataset, namely [Prufer et al 2017](https://pubmed.ncbi.nlm.nih.gov/28982794/).
-This dataset consists of multiple ancient individuals mapped onto GRCh37 and carefully had their genotypes called.
+<br/><br/>
+<br/><br/>
+### Bonus step
+### Alternative datasets translation

+Alternatively if you downloaded the archaic genomes or the SGDP modern humans, you would want to use the GRCh37 reference genome, since all this data were generated using that reference.
 In order to translate them, first we need to switch our reference genome by editing the ```Organism.txt``` file

 ```bash
 echo ‘Homo_sapiens	GRCh37’ > Organism.txt